-Background: Tenovus Cancer Care (TCC) is one of several charitable organisations in Wales providing support to those affected by cancer.
-However, demand for cancer services is increasing, resources for healthcare are increasingly limited and charitable donations are declining.
+Tenovus Cancer Care (TCC) is one of several charities in Wales providing support to those affected by cancer.
+However, demand for cancer services is increasing, resources for charitable activity are increasingly limited and charitable donations are declining.

 The Covid pandemic has also had a significant impact on cancer care and the third sector, which has further increase demand for services, at a time when most charities are already reduced in size and scope.
 Organisations such as TCC therefore need to evaluate their core activity, including how the needs of people who use and/or support their services are met, in order to provide an effective, efficient, sustainable service and, where possible, avoid unnecessary duplication.

 The aim of this study was to explore key stakeholders’ perceptions of the focus, impact and efficacy of existing TCC services and to identify its unique place within cancer care in Wales.